North American river otter: Social behavior

+A North American river otter can have a territory as large as 30 sqmi.
+However, their usual territory is about 3 to 15 sqmi.
+This can change during mating seasons, but that topic is up for debate.

+Although North American river otters are known to be social animals, they can also survive by themselves.
+Their bodies allow them to avoid predators quite effectively since they can dive, burrow, twist, and turn their bodies for evasive techniques, enabling them to survive independently.
+North American river otters famously love to play together, which creates strong social bonds, improves hunting skills, and marks territory.
+North American river otters are not aggressively territorial, but frequently scent-mark certain spots to make their presence known.

 Reproduction and life cycle

-Delayed implantation distinguishes the species from the European otter, which does not do this.
+Delayed implantation distinguishes the species from the Eurasian otter, which does not do this.

 In early spring, expectant mothers begin to look for a den where they can give birth.
 The female otters do not dig their own dens; instead, they rely on other animals, such as beavers, to provide suitable environments to raise their offspring.
 When the mothers have established their domains, they give birth to several kits.
 Litter size can reach five, but usually ranges from one to three.
 Each otter pup weighs approximately five ounces.

 The mothers raise their young without aid from adult males.
 When the pups are about two months old and their coats grow in, their mother introduces them to the water.
 North American river otters are natural swimmers and, with parental supervision, they acquire the skills necessary to swim.

 The North American river otters may leave the den by eight weeks and are capable of sustaining themselves upon the arrival of fall, but they usually stay with their families, which sometimes include the father, until the following spring.
 Prior to the arrival of the next litter, the North American river otter yearlings venture out in search of their own home ranges.